Talk your way onto your perfect course

 Know your target

-Blind desperation is not an attractive trait.
-Being prepared before you call is key.
-You want to be showing enthusiasm for a particular course or area, not randomly asking about what's on offer.
+Don't call up without doing your research first.
+You want to be showing off your enthusiasm for a particular course or area, not randomly asking about what's on offer.

 Understand the process